jupyter/nbconvert/docs/source/customizing.rst

 Inheritance in Jinja
 ~~~~~~~~~~~~~~~~~~~~

-In nbconvert, jinja templates can inherrit from any other jinja template available in its current directory
+In nbconvert, jinja templates can inherit from any other jinja template available in its current directory
 or base template directory by name.
 Jinja templates of other directories can be addressed by their relative path
 from the Jupyter data directory.

 For example, in the reveal template, ``index.html.j2`` extends ``base.html.j2`` which is in the same directory, and
 ``base.html.j2`` extends ``lab/base.html.j2``.
 This approach allows using content that is available in other templates
-or may be overriden in the current template.
+or may be overridden in the current template.

 A practical example
 ~~~~~~~~~~~~~~~~~~~